Back to templates

 Troubleshooting

-Use the admin_email or admin_username and admin_password values from the deployment form.
-Wait for the setup Job and web Deployment to finish before signing in.
+Use the exact Owner email or username and password entered in the deployment form.
+Confirm that the setup Job completed successfully before signing in.

 Additional Resources